makerdao/community/governance/votes/Executive vote - October 26, 2022.md

 ---
-title: Template - [Executive Vote] rETH Onboarding, Oracle Whitelist Additions, Enable Starknet Fees - October 26, 2022
+title: Template - [Executive Vote] rETH Technical Onboarding, Oracle Whitelist Additions, Enable Starknet Fees - October 26, 2022
 summary: Onboarding rETH, whitelist Oasis.app on rETH/USD oracle, ad add fee structure to Starknet Teleport.
 date: 2022-10-26T00:00:00.000Z
 address: "$spell_address"

 ---
-# [Executive Proposal] rETH Onboarding, Oracle Whitelist Additions, Enable Starknet Fees - October 26, 2022
+# [Executive Proposal] rETH Technical Onboarding, Oracle Whitelist Additions, Enable Starknet Fees - October 26, 2022

 The Governance Facilitator(s) and the Protocol Engineering Core Unit have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.